 Cornerstone of spellcasting

-For powerful spells whose use you want to control, set higher levels of Magic as a prerequisite.
+To control access to particularly powerful spells, set higher levels of Magic as a prerequisite.

 A replacement for or addition to the above: Use Magic to limit spell levels.
 No spell level may be higher than Magic level.
 This keeps mages from cheaply buying up one spell to abusive levels.